23 June 2016, at the Joint Conference on Digital Libraries (JCDL '16), Newark, New Jersey, USA

 All submissions must be written in English, following the Springer LNCS author guidelines.
 Regular, long papers should have a maximum of 12 pages.
 Short papers should have a maximum of 6 pages.
 Both should be submitted as PDF files to EasyChair.
 All submissions will be reviewed by at least two independent reviewers.
 At least one author per paper needs to register for the workshop and attend the workshop to present the work.
 In case of a no-show, the paper (even if accepted) will be deleted from the proceedings and from the program.
 Submissions and reviewing will be managed by the EasyChair conference management system.

-Workshop proceedings will be deposited online in the CEUR workshop proceedings publication service (ISSN 1613-0073) and in the ACL Anthology.
-This way the proceedings will be permanently available and citable (digital persistent identifiers and long term preservation).
+Workshop proceedings are now available online in the CEUR workshop proceedings publication service (ISSN 1613-0073) and also in the ACL Anthology.
+This way the proceedings will be permanently available and citable.

 Click here to see the special issue call.